Comparative Study of Differentially Private Data Synthesis Methods: Concepts

 for all data sets $(\x,\x')$ that are $d(\x,\x')\!=\!1$, where Disc$(\x,\epsilon)$ is the disclosure set $\R(\s(x))$ such that $\left|\ln\left(\frac{\Pr(\R(\s(\x))\in Q)}{\Pr(\R(\s(\x'))\in Q)}\right)\right|>\epsilon.$ Eqn (\ref{eqn:pdp}) can be interpreted as the pure $\epsilon$-DP fails with probability $\delta$. \end{defn}

-\begin{defn} \textbf{Concentrated Differential Privacy} \citep{dwork2016concentrated}: For all data sets $(\x,\x')$ that is $d(\x,\x')=1$, a sanitization algorithm $\R$ gives $(\mu, \tau)$-cDP if $D_{\text{subG}}(\R(\x)||\R(\x')) \preceq (\mu,\tau)$, where $D_{\text{subG}}$ stands for \emph{subGaussian divergence}, defined as follows: two random variables $Y$ and $Z$ are $D_{\text{subG}}(Y||Z) \preceq (\mu,\tau)$ if and only if $\mathbb{E}(L_{Y||Z})\leq \mu$ and the centered distribution of $(L_{Y||Z}-\mathbb{E}(L_{Y||Z})$ is defined and $\tau$-subgaussian, where $L_{(Y||Z)}\ln\left(p(Y) /p(Z) \right)$ is the privacy loss random variable. \end{defn}
+\begin{defn} \textbf{Concentrated Differential Privacy} \citep{dwork2016concentrated}: For all data sets $(\x,\x')$ that is $d(\x,\x')=1$, a sanitization algorithm $\R$ gives $(\mu, \tau)$-cDP if $D_{\text{subG}}(\R(\x)||\R(\x')) \preceq (\mu,\tau)$, where $D_{\text{subG}}$ stands for \emph{subGaussian divergence}, defined as follows: two random variables $Y$ and $Z$ are $D_{\text{subG}}(Y||Z) \preceq (\mu,\tau)$ if and only if $\mathbb{E}(L_{Y||Z})\leq \mu$ and the centered distribution of $(L_{Y||Z}-\mathbb{E}(L_{Y||Z})$ is defined and $\tau$-subgaussian, where $L_{(Y||Z)}=\ln\left(p(Y) /p(Z) \right)$ is the privacy loss random variable. \end{defn}

-Both pDP and cDP regard privacy loss as random variables, but cDP has some advantages over pPD.
+Both pDP and cDP regard privacy loss as random variables, but cDP has some advantages over pDP.
 First, cDP has a bounded expected privacy loss whereas pDP has an infinite privacy loss with probability $\delta$.
 Second, cDP has better accuracy without compromising the privacy loss from multiple inquiries \citep{dwork2016concentrated}.

-Since most of the methods in Section \ref{sec:methods} originally implemented the pure DP, our simulations in Section \ref{sec:simulation} are based in the setting of the pure DP.
-Possible future work could explore the trade-off between privacy guarantee and accuracy when applying the various DP relaxations.

-\section{Differentially private data synthesis (DIPS)}
+\section{Differentially Private Data Synthesis (DIPS)}

 We loosely group the currently available DIPS methods into two categories: the non-parametric approach (NP-DIPS) and the parametric approach (P-DIPS).
-In the NP-DIPS approach, the synthesizer is constructed based on the empirical distribution of the data.
-In the P-DIPS approach, the synthesizer is built based on a parametric distribution or an appropriately defined model of the data.
+In the NP-DIPS approach, the synthesizer is constructed based on the empirical distribution of the data, while in the P-DIPS approach it is constructed based on a parametric distribution or an appropriately defined model for the original data.